OneSila/OneSilaHeadless/OneSila/sales_channels/integrations/README.md

-**Integrations Folder README**
+# Integrations Folder README

+This document explains how to add new sales-channel integrations under `sales_channels/integrations/` so we keep a consistent structure and approach across all integrations (e.g., Magento, Shopify, etc.).

+## Macro steps to follow

 To do this integration:
 1. Do the PULL factories (or you end up with strange situations in the final step when creating the ProductSyncFactories)
+2. Make sure your SalesChannelViewAssign SalesChannelView and SalesChannel infrastructure exists and your test-mixins are connected to it
-2. You do the Attributes, Media,......
+3. You do the Attributes, Media, etc.
-3. Lastly the Productfactories
+4. Lastly the Productfactories
-4. Only now do the import factories.
+5. Only now do the import factories

-This document explains how to add new sales-channel integrations under `sales_channels/integrations/` so we keep a consistent structure and approach across all integrations (e.g., Magento, Shopify, etc.).

----

-## 📁 Directory Structure
+## Directory Structure

 ```
 sales_channels/